The Rise and Fall of Starter Brand: Understanding the Factors and Lessons Learned

 Changing Fashion Trends

-• Inability to pivot towards modern designs led to downfall.
+• Failure to pivot towards modern aesthetic led to a significant decline in brand relevance.

 Increased Demand for High-End Sports Brands